-"All wars are Civil Wars, because all men are brothers."
+"All wars are Civil Wars, because all men are brothers.

 — Francois Fenelon

 A Civil War is an intense conflict between organized groups trying to take control of a state and/or region, or to change government policies.
 Most Civil Wars are fought by a status-quo ruling body of the state and one or more groups that wish to change said state, though said non-state groups often fight each other as well, and it can also be between two states that both claim to be the sole rightful (nation-)state for a single nation.
 To be considered a "war" rather that an uprising or rebellion requires that the conflict involve regular armed force, involve organized factions, and be on a certain scale and of a certain intensity.
 All the sides involved have to have a genuine chance (however small) of achieving their aims in the conflict for it to be a Civil War and not just a rebellion/uprising.
 Where rebellions end and Civil Wars begin often isn't clear, and whether a conflict is called one or the other often depends on what the factions - especially the victorious one - decide to call it

 : the ruling power will term it a police action against unpopular extremist rebels.
 Their enemies will consider themselves People's Heroes and Freedom Fighters spearheading a populist Revolution.
 However, it is just as likely for a small group of rebels to claim Civil War status (as such terminology would give their struggle an air of seriousness it would not otherwise have), or likewise, for the government to use the term (to justify force that would seem excessive against a mere criminal action).
 How the outside world views the situation is largely Written by the Winners

-, as, depending on the world situation, internal conflict provides a ripe opportunity for conquest by another nation: Divide and Conquer
+, as, depending on the world situation, internal conflict provides an opportunity for exploitation or conquest by outside forces: Divide and Conquer

 Civil Wars both real and fictional have provided excellent opportunities for stories, as depicted morality can be all over the board.
 The fact that both sides believe themselves to be justified allows for an authorial portrayal of both sides having good people fighting for what they believe in

-Many an Alternate History is based around one side of a Civil War prevailing over another.
+is based around one side of a Civil War prevailing over another.

 Examples of factual Civil Wars commonly used in media: